 4. Gone Girl

 She lived a lie her whole life.
 While she was the girl who never played the cello or even the one who never got a pet dog.
 She wrote things which meant something to her.
 Her inspired paranoia, or her imaginative psyche, or even her outlook towards the constitution of marriage.
 She was insecure & docile, she was bitchy and intelligent.
-This is the story of Amazing Amy & her flirtatious and charming boy of her dreams.
-Mr. Fincher here, strips everyone down naked and presents their unspooled brain for auction.
+This is the story of Amazing Amy & the flirtatious and charming boy of her dreams.
+Mr Fincher here strips everyone down naked and presents their unspooled brain for auction.

 3. Zodiac